nambrot/rails-webpack-react-flux/README.md

 ### 4. Add Server-Side Rendering

 We are going to use a simple express server which will take the 1. route and 2. serializedState as parameters and simply return the HTML.
+The result is complete HTML pages being returned.
+In fact, you should now be able to navigate the page without the need for Javascript enabled, time-to-render on the client is faster, obvious SEO benefits.
+The downside is a "round-trip" to the express server

 ### Not Adressing